-2022 2021 Deferred tax Cash flow hedges 1,232 473 Valuation of financial instruments (1) 269,708 313 Total deferred tax recognized through other comprehensive income (OCI) 270,940 786 Effect of change in income and occasional gains tax rate () 96,935 1,323 Total deferred tax recognized in equity 96,935 1,323 Total deferred tax recognized through equity and other comprehensive income (OCI) 367,875 2,109
+Deferred Tax Cash flow hedges (455) 1,232 Valuation of financial instruments (1) 294,625 269,708 Total deferred tax recognized through other comprehensive income (OCI) 294,170 270,940 Effect of change in income and occasional gains tax rate () - 96,935 Total deferred tax recognized in equity - 96,935 Total deferred tax recognized through equity and other comprehensive income (OCI) 294,170 367,875

-(\) Does not include the effect of the application of the equity method of subsidiaries.
+^() Does not include the effect of the application of the equity method of subsidiaries.

-(1) Due to the effect of the valuation of financial instruments and the changes introduced by Law 2277 of 2022, as of 31 December 2022, the deferred tax of the investment in Grupo Nutresa in the amount of \$269,193 was recognized, likewise, the effect of the loss on sale of the investment in Bird Global in the amount of \$254 was recognized
+(1) Due to the effect of the valuation of financial instruments and the changes introduced by Law 2277 of 2022, as of 31 December 2023, the deferred tax of the investment in Grupo Nutresa Alimentos for the value of \$267,002 and for Sociedad Portafolio S.A. \$27,024 and \$598 for other investments.
+For hedging instruments (\$455).

-On 13 December 13, the National Government issued Law 2277 of 2022, which adopts a tax reform for equality and social justice, with the purpose of supporting social spending.
-Among the main aspects, this law has a direct impact on the Company due to the increase in the income tax rate for occasional gains from taxable year 2023 from 10% to 15% and the introduction of additional points to the income tax rate for companies in the coal mining sector.
+With the issuance of Law 2277 of 13 December 2022, through which tax reform is adopted for equality and social justice, it was generated a direct and immediate impact on the Company due to the increase in the income tax rate for occasional gains from the 2023 taxable year from 10% to 15% and the introduction of additional points to the rental rate for coal extractive companies that was reflected through the recognition of the increase in deferred tax on temporary differences whose reversal will imply taxation on this modality.

-Decree 2617 of 29 December 2022, established the alternative of recognizing the value of the deferred tax derived from the change in the income tax rate and the additional points for companies in the coal mining sector, generated by the amendment of Article 240 of the Tax Statute introduced by Article 10 of Law 2277 of 2022, within equity in the accumulated results of previous years.
-In accordance with the above, the Company opted to apply the alternative allowed by Decree 2617 of 2022, and therefore the financial statements were impacted with an increase in the deferred tax liability, as well as in a reduction of the accumulated results of previous years in the amount of \$95,612 as a result of the change in the rate of its own tax.
+Decree 2617 of 29 December 2022 established the alternative of recognizing the value of the deferred tax derived from the change in the income tax rate and the additional points for companies in the coal mining sector, within equity in the retained earnings of previous years.
+This recognition was only given in 2022 and by 2023, the value recognized in the results of previous fiscal years as a result of the rate change is \$0.